-*** The post was updated in November, 2017.
-After almost 2 years of using Instagram to build my Accent Matters following I’ve closed down the account that had 11,920 followers.
-I’ve made this decision to focus on building my Smart Teacher’s Library and helping teachers and coaches build smart, solid and scaleable online businesses. ***
+*** The post was updated in March, 2021.
+The story I share here is my 2016 experience of building audience through Instagram.
+After almost 2 years of using Instagram to grow my Accent Matters community, I closed down the account that had 11,920 followers.
+I’ve made this decision to focus on building my Smart Teacher’s Library and helping teachers and coaches build smart, solid and scaleable online businesses.

 Following the advice of the Instagram for education guru Jennifer Nascimento I’ve embarked on this 30-day “Instagram-Immersion” challenge (full story has been sold to Jennifer for 1 mln. bucks, OK just kidding, but I will share more in a webinar with her – so stay tuned), and I’ve just finished week 1 with 1,000 followers.

 I must say that this result is a bit shocking and surprising.
 How is it possible?
 I barely have 900 followers on twitter after 5 years of constantly putting something up there.
-I’ve closed down a 600-group on one of the Russian networks after 4 years of trying to get just a little bit engagement, to no avail (hear my 15-min rant about it here).
+I’ve closed down a 600-group on one of the Russian networks after 4 years of trying to get just a little bit engagement, to no avail.

-I have 200 people on my Facebook page, but I really hate FB because of its tricky algorithms that end up hiding the group activity from you based on some stupid statistics data.
+I have 200 people on my Facebook page, but I’m not a fan of Facebook because of its tricky algorithms that end up hiding the group activity from you based on some stats.
 I also struggle with what to share there because my audience is so versatile (it includes both teachers and language-learners), but oh well… let it be.

 I’ve used LinkedIn quite successfully, and it’s appropriate for my teachers-wanting-to-be-entrepreneurs audience.
 However when it came to promoting my pronunciation courses and other materials I found LinkedIn lacking, and my audience there wasn’t particularly keen and engaged.